 When is a promise ring appropriate?

 The truth is there is no right or wrong time.
 Many couples choose to exchange promise rings because they are too young for marriage.
-If you feel you want to make a lifelong commitment to your partner, but you’re not legally old enough or ready for marriage mentally, emotionally, or financially, a promise ring can be a beautiful way of expressing your feelings and devotion.
+If you feel you want to make a lifelong commitment to your partner, but you’re not legally old enough or ready for marriage mentally, emotionally, or financially, a promise ring ceremony can be a beautiful way of expressing your feelings and devotion.

 However, you need not be a teenager to want to give your partner a promise ring.
 Couples of all ages and creeds exchange promise rings as symbols of purity, love, monogamy, and more.
 If you’re offering a promise ring, it should be at a time when you feel comfortable with your relationship being an exclusive one–for some people that might be a few weeks or months, for others it might be after the first year.
 Often, the further on in a relationship, the more likely a promise ring is to symbolize an intention to marry.